Animatronixs/animatronixs-app/README.md

 TO DO:
 Rewrite Server.purs so it includes the logic of server_tessels.js to toggle LEDs on the Tessel 2.
 Later include a REST API to manipulate a Servo motor.

+### Servo

+Plug servo into port “1” on the module as shown.

+- the brown wire (ground) goes to -
+- the red wire (power) goes to +
+- the yellow wire (signal) goes to S

+Plug 5V adapter into the barrel jack on the servo module, then plug into wall power.

+Install by typing ```npm install servo-pca9685 --save``` into the command line.

+NOTE: If the above node module is already listed in package.json, there is no need to install it again.

 References:

 "Type-safe client-server communication with PureScript" at